jaytmiller/htc-utils/aws-annex-setup/README.md

 sudo ./install_annex   # hopefully follow along and occasionally hit "y"
 ```

+**NOTE:** some of the configuration files explitly name the EC2 user and
+are currently configured with "centos".

 ### Create annex-user and set up Key files

 To download a new pair of security tokens for condor_annex to use, go to the IAM console at the following URL; log in if you need to: